-Mutually beneficial relationships have been forged with numerous Japanese organizations including the Council of Local Authorities for International bringing services and cultural offerings to the community including the annual Japan Business Society of Detroit's Japan Festival, participation in the City's Ethnic Taste and Tune Fest, passport services, internationally traveling art exhibits, Japanese movie night and an annual student speech contest.
+These relationships foster benefits for the citizens of Novi by bringing services and cultural offerings to the community including the annual Japan Business Society of Detroit's Japan Festival, participation in the City's Ethnic Taste and Tune Fest, passport services, internationally traveling art exhibits, Japanese movie night and an annual student speech contest.
 In 2011, Detroit Ringo Kai relocated to Novi to better serve the regional Japanese population, hosting more than 750 students each Saturday at the Novi Meadows School.